Dr. Shirley's History Pages

 149-146 BC

-Third Punic War ends in the destruction of Carthage by Rome
+Third Punic War ended in the destruction of Carthage by Rome

 146 BC

-Rome conquers Greece and destroys Corinth.
-Roman society becomes Hellenized - influenced by Greek culture and customs
+Rome conquered Greece and destroyed Corinth.
+Roman society became Hellenized - influenced by Greek culture and customs

 144 BC